abitbetter/NYC-Subway/README.md

 3.1 Visualization of ENTRIESn_hourly for rainy days and one of ENTRIESn_hourly for non-rainy days.
 ![alt text](https://cloud.githubusercontent.com/assets/7275475/12863478/e100dab4-cc76-11e5-9efd-ea802f0cd9f4.png "NYC_Ridership_Histogram")

+3.2 One visualization can be more freeform.
+You should feel free to implement something that we discussed in class (e.g., scatter plots, line plots) or attempt to implement something more advanced if you'd like.

 # Section 4.
 Conclusion

 4.1 From your analysis and interpretation of the data, do more people ride the NYC subway when it is raining or when it is not raining?